APIs and Endpoints

 Requester-specified encoding

-_times.
-These parameters are consumed by the pipeline and never sent to the upstream API.
+These reserved parameters are consumed by the pipeline and never sent to the upstream API.
+Without an explicit '*',

 curl -X POST http://localhost:3000/endpoints/{endpointId} \